Police say Minneapolis church shooter was filled with hatred and admired mass killers

 Surveillance video captured the attack and showed the shooter never entered the church and could not see the children while firing through windows lined up with the pews, the police chief said.

-Family members identified one of the victims as 8-year-old Fletcher Merkel, describing him as a boy who loved his family, fishing, cooking, and any sport he was allowed to play.
+Family members described one of the victims, 8-year-old Fletcher Merkel, as a boy who loved his family, fishing, cooking, and any sport he was allowed to play.

 “We will never be allowed to hold him, talk to him, play with him and watch him grow into the wonderful young man he was on the path to becoming,” his father, Jesse, said while tearfully reading a statement outside the church on Thursday.

-Note: This story has been corrected to reflect that the police department’s name is spelled Eagan, not Eagen.